chaosarium/Learn-Rust/1. Getting Started/Getting Started.md

 - `cargo run` to compile and run
 - `cargo check` to check if it can compile
 - `cargo build --release` compiles with optimisation for production

+## Resources

+This extended version of the rust book has nice quizzes https://rust-book.cs.brown.edu/